infinite-system/ivue/docs/docs/pages/introduction.md

 ## When to use Infinite Vue?

-When complexity of your app or components becomes very high using `ivue` can become a natural choice to deal with that complexity.
+When the complexity of your app or components becomes very high using `ivue` can become a natural choice to deal with that complexity.
 Because `.value` is abstracted away in `ivue`, everything is simply a reactive object of Refs.